maxpoletaev/kivi/README.md

 to be available to perform reads and writes.
 A failure can be simulated by killing one or two of the containers with `docker kill`.

-## REST API
+## Client API

 The REST API is available at `localhost:8001-8003`.
-It is a simple wrapper around the existing GRPC API, allowing to perform reads and writes via HTTP requests and check the health of the cluster.
-Note that the REST API is not part of the core functionality of the database and is only provided for convenience.
+It is a simple wrapper around the internal GRPC API, allowing to perform reads and writes via HTTP requests and check the health of the cluster.
+Due to limitations of JSON format, the keys and values can only be represented as strings.

 The following endpoints are available: